terramate-io/terramate/docs/sharing-data.md

 }
 ```

-Globals can be defined on multiple Terramate files, lets call this
+Globals can be defined on multiple Terramate files, let's call this
 set of files in a specific directory a **configuration**.
 Given
 this definition: